stensaethf/geohash-viewer/README.md

 # geohash-viewer

-[Geohash-viewer](https://stensaethf.github.io/geohash-viewer/) is a dynamic tool for visually exploring Geohashes.
+[Geohash Viewer](https://stensaethf.github.io/geohash-viewer/) is a dynamic tool for visually exploring Geohashes.

 Click on a grid cell to discover the Geohash for your chosen location, or enter a Geohash to jump directly to it!